AhmetZamanis/KaggleStoreSales/ReportPart1.md

 ### Preprocessing

-We repeat some preprocessing steps for Model 2.
+We repeat some preprocessing steps for model 2.

 ``` python
 # Drop original covariates & target